-- Unix is an operating system. - It manages user software and abstracts away from most hardware details - e.g. manages your files; runs programs for you; provides a connection to the internet. - Other operating systems include Windows.
+- Unix is an operating system. - It manages abstracts away from most hardware details and helps manage the software we run. - e.g. manages your files; runs programs for you; provides a connection to the internet. - Other operating systems include Windows.